lmammino/loige.co/astro/src/content/posts/2017-04-11_my-universal-javascript-web-applications-talk-at-codemotion-rome-2017/index.md

   - react
   - javascript
   - node-js
+description: The author gave a talk on building universal JavaScript web apps at Codemotion Rome 2017.
+He updated his Judo Heroes demo to v2 with React 15.4, React Router 4, Webpack 2, and Express 5.
+The talk got positive feedback from the audience.
+Slides and video are linked.
 ---

 Last month (March 25th) I had the pleasure of delivering again my Universal JavaScript talk in a Codemotion Event, [this time in Rome](http://rome2017.codemotionworld.com/).